ricardobcl/DottedDB/README.md

 # DottedDB

-A prototype of a Dynamo-style distributed key-value database, implementing **Global Logical Clocks** as the main mechanism for causality across the system.
+A prototype of a Dynamo-style distributed key-value database, implementing **Global Logical Clocks** as the main causality mechanism across the system.

 ## Advantages